Learnware-LAMDA/Learnware/docs/start/exp.rst

 For homogeneous experiments, the 55 stores in the Corporacion dataset act as 55 users, each applying one feature engineering method, and using the test data from their respective store as user data.
 These users can then search for homogeneous learnwares in the market with the same feature spaces as their tasks.

-The MSE of search and reuse is presented in the table below:
+The Mean Squared Error (MSE) of search and reuse is presented in the table below:

 ===================  ======================  =================  ==================
    Top-1 Reuse       Average Ensemble Reuse   Best in Market     Average in Market